-The only foreign currency to which the Pool was exposed at June 30, 2023 and December 31, 2022 was the U.S. dollar.
-The following table illustrates the potential impact to the Pool's net assets, all other variables held constant, as a result of a 5 percent change in this currency relative to the Canadian dollar.
+The foreign currencies to which the Pool was exposed at June 30, 2023 and December 31, 2022 are included in following tables.

+The following tables illustrate the potential impact to the Pool's net assets, all other variables held constant, as a result of a 5 percent change in these currencies relative to the Canadian dollar and include the underlying principal of foreign current forward contracts, if any.